netboxlabs/netbox-proxmox-automation/README.md

 `netbox-proxmox-ansible` is intended to make your life as simple as possible.
 Once you have a working Proxmox node (or cluster), have provisioned a Proxmox API token with the permissions noted above, a NetBox instance, a NetBox API token, the entire process of managing Proxmox VMs via NetBox involves three simple requirements.

   1. You have defined event rules and webhooks for VM operations in NetBox
+  2. You have a web service that handles events via webhooks
-  2. You are running a web service that handles events via webhooks, e.g. [example-netbox-webhook-flask-app](example-netbox-webhook-flask-app) *-or-*
+  - You are running a web service that handles events via webhooks, e.g. [example-netbox-webhook-flask-app](example-netbox-webhook-flask-app) *-or-*
-  3. You are running AWX and have created templates to handle events via webhooks
+  - You are running AWX and have created templates to handle events via webhooks

 ## Initial Configuration: Python